javaLux/hashguard/README.md

     hashguard local -b "Hello young Padawan"
     ````

-  * Calculate a hash sum from a local file with the default hash algorithm:
+  * Calculate a hash sum from a local directory with the default hash algorithm:
     ````shell
-    hashguard local -f /path/to/local_file.txt
+    hashguard local -p /path/to/test_dir
     ````

 **Debug-Option**